 If you are growing it in the garden, more likely, it will get all the necessary moisture from the rain, unless you are living in a very dry climate.
 If your soil is very dry, you can water it 1-2 times a week, but be careful not to overdo it, as it might cause the roots to rot and the plant will die.
 Sage doesn’t need much water to survive, and it’s quite tolerant of drought.

 Sage needs a lot of sun for optimal growth but can also survive in hot areas with some shade.
 Not enough sun, will cause it to deteriorate.
 If you are growing sage indoors, it’s good to offer it a sunny spot on the window or the balcony.

 Sage can experience a few different troubles, such as mildew and some pests.
 Mildew usually “attacks” in humid and hot weather.
-You can partially prevent it, with thinning and letting the plants “breathe”, increasing air circulation between them.
+You can partially prevent it, by thinning and letting the plants “breathe”, increasing air circulation between them.

 If mildew attacks your sage, you can use a sulfur spray.
-Most of the time, pests don’t attack sage, but sometimes it can get thrips, spider mites, aphids, slugs, and snails, etc. If you do notice any pests attacking your sage, try using organic pesticides, or manually removing them (slug and snails).
+Most of the time, pests don’t attack sage, but sometimes they can get thrips, spider mites, aphids, slugs, snails, etc. If you do notice any pests attacking your sage, try using organic pesticides, or manually removing them (slug and snails).